 From that angle, "Reading Seattle: The City in Prose" succeeds.

 Literary anthologies also have built-in limitations.
-Just when the reader's interest is aroused it's time to stop.
-On to the next author - reading-pleasure interuptus.
+Just when the reader's interest is aroused, it's time to stop.
+On to the next author - reading-pleasure interruptus.

 Edited by Peter Donahue and John Trombold, "Reading Seattle" contains 41 excerpts from novels, essays, reminisces and histories.

 The editors have done their homework.
 The requisite writers, living and dead, are here: Jonathan Raban, Timothy Egan, Emmett Watson, Betty McDonald, Richard Hugo.
-And they've picked up on others, past and present, who deserve a wider audience: Lydia Minatoya, Matthew Stadler, Peter Bacho, Monica Stone, John Okada and Josephine Herbst, who died in 1969 and hung out with Hemingway's Spanish Civil War crowd.
+And they've picked up on others, past and present, who deserve a wider audience: Lydia Minatoya, Matthew Stadler, Peter Bacho, Monica Stone, John Okada and Josephine Herbst (died 1969), who hung out with Hemingway's Spanish Civil War crowd.

 "Reading Seattle," like enjoying Seattle, is best negotiated without worrying about reputation.

 Some excerpts present situations that just happen to take place in Seattle.
 The strongest chapters give us the touch, smell, look and feel - the sheer physicality - of this place.

 The Archie Binns and Murray Morgan chapters, with their sinewy, Hemingwayeseque prose, deliver the Seattle of the 1940s and '50s to the reader's five senses.

 The Jonathan Raban chapter from "Hunting Mr. Heartbreak" stands out for its quality, frankly, like Mount Rainier from the rest of the Cascades.
 Seattle, writes the newly arrived Brit, "looked like a free-hand sketch, from memory, of a sawmill owner's whirlwind vacation in Rome and Florence."